ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After you specified an encryption type for a file share, you can't change it.
 {: restriction}

+## Encryption in transit
+{: #fs-eit}

+[New]{: tag-new}

+You can [establish an encrypted mount connection](/docs/vpc?topic=vpc-file-storage-vpc-eit) between the authorized virtual server instance and the storage system by using an IPsec security profile.
+For file shares based on the `dp2` profile, mount targets that are created with a virtual network interface can support the encryption in transit.
+The mount targets can be for a source or replica share.
+When you consider choosing this feature, balance your requirements between performance and increased security because encrypting data in transit can decrease data transmission speed.

 ## File share replication and failover
 {: #fs-repl-failover-overview}